 The instrument shall have sufficient accuracy in terms of I/Q arm amplitude and phase balance, DC offsets, phase noise, and analog to digital quantization noise.
 A possible embodiment of such a setup is converting the signals to a low IF frequency with a microwave synthesizer, sampling the signal with a digital oscilloscope and decomposing it digitally into quadrature components.

+The following test procedure is deprecated and shall not be used in designs using new components.

 The sampled signal shall be processed in a manner similar to an actual receiver, according to the following steps, or equivalent procedure: